 The California Administrative Code, Title V, requires that all State college graduates complete minimum general education requirements.
-The Basic Studies program at the California State College, Dominguez Hills, consisting of 18 full courses plus 3 quarter units in health and physical education, satisfies these requirements and must be completed by all students who enter the college as freshmen.
-Transfer students with less than 60 quarter units accepted by this college must also complete the college's Basic Studies courses.
-(See page 28.)
+The Basic Studies program at the California State College, Dominguez Hills, satisfies these requirements and must be completed by all students who enter the college as freshmen or as transfer students with less than 60 quarter units accepted by this college.
+The Basic Studies program consists of 18 full courses plus 3 quarter units in health and physical education.
+(See page 27)